pierre-jean/pierre-jean.github.io/source/_posts/2014-05-13-3d-iso-introduction.markdown

 {% img /images/iso/iso-screen-10.png %}

- - You do the same with the other rectangle, but by skewing it on the right and rotating it on the left
+ - You do the same with the other rectangle, but by skewing it to the right and rotating it to the left

 {% img /images/iso/iso-screen-11.png %}